 [Correct.
-Put another way, if these witnesses had been strapped to a lie detector they would’ve blown every gasket in the machine.]
+Put another way, if these bozos had been strapped to a lie detector they would’ve blown every gasket in the machine.]

-It’s worth noting, the retired policeman points out, that the three Caucasians who testified at the trial did NOT lie to investigating officers, nor did they lie in court.
+The retired cop points out that the three Caucasians who testified at the trial did NOT lie to investigating officers, nor did they lie in court.
 “In addition,” he says, “forensic evidence gathered by the police at the crime scene supported the evidence and testimony of the three Caucasian witness.”

 And there we have it.
 Credibility versus no credibility.
 The dream of any defence lawyer.